Chowdhury-DSP/BYOD/manual/Manual.md

 saving a preset.

 ### Undo/Redo
-The undo/redo controls will undoor redo the following actions:
+The undo/redo controls will undo or redo the following actions:
 - Adding/removing/replacing a processor
 - Creating/destroying a cables
 - Changing a parameter